department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/Guidelines/Guide to notetaking.md

 ## After the session

 * After each session, we will have an optional 10 minute debrief.
-Please leave and rejoin the same meeting link.
 * Write your top 3 key takeaways in Mural.
 * Take a moment to decode any acronyms, fix any mistakes (don't worry about little ones), or add details to your notes.
 * If you have further questions or comments for the moderator, reach out to them directly.